HOW TO WINTERIZE A RESTROOM TRAILER

 ADD ANTI-FREEZE TO RESTROOM TRAILER WATER SYSTEM

-An RV anti-freeze (propylene glycol)is recommended for your restroom trailer.
+An RV anti-freeze (propylene glycol)is recommended for your restroom trailer maintenance.
 To add anti-freeze to the restroom trailer plumbing system it can be drawn from the existing on board water tank by dumping anti-freeze in the tank or by drawing from an individual container.
 It will take several gallons to be added to the system.

 1. After anti-freeze is dumped into the restroom trailer fresh tank, turn on the water pump and open all of the fixtures until the pink anti-freeze flows out.
 (Can begin with faucet or toilet farthest from water supply)

 2. Close each faucet as the pink solution flows freely from it.
 This also includes the water line to the toilet.

 3. Perform this process with every restroom trailer sink and toilet.

 4. Confirm anti-freeze is in every p-traps for the toilets, flushing urinals (if applicable) and sinks.
 An amount of anti-freeze left in waste tank will prevent the restroom trailer waste tank from freezing.